BrianLoughnane/sudoku-solver/README.md

 # sudoku-solver
 Solve your sudoku

-Sudoku solver is published at
+Sudoku solver is published at http://brianloughnane.github.io/sudoku-solver/

+## Usage

 Set the initial numbers by clicking on a box and inputting the number, then click the "solve" button.